eksctl-io/eksctl/userdocs/src/usage/vpc-networking.md

 The default value is `IPv4`.

+Private networking can be done with IPv6 IP family as well.
+Please follow the instruction outlined under [EKS Private Cluster](/usage/eks-private-cluster).

 ## Change VPC CIDR

 If you need to setup peering with another VPC, or simply need a larger or smaller range of IPv4 addresses, you can use `--vpc-cidr` flag to